btw-hamza/1st-ICT-Project/README.md

 Budget Manager – Financial Management Website

-This project is a simple multi-page business website developed using HTML, CSS, and JavaScript as part of the ICT Project at FAST-NUCES (Faisalabad-Chiniot Campus).

-It provides users with budgeting tools, financial tips, and a contact system to help them manage their daily expenses effectively.

-Group Members:
-- Muhammad Hamza Nasir — 25F-0702
-- Ahmad Waqas — 25F-0765
-- Hamza Hassan — 25F-0682

-Project Description:
-Budget Manager is a static website designed to assist users in managing personal finances.
-It allows users to track expenses, learn budgeting tips, and contact the service provider for assistance.

-Main functions include:
-- Tracking daily and monthly expenses
-- Providing helpful budgeting and saving tips
-- Offering a contact form for user messages

-Pages Included:
-Home (index.html)
-Contains the introduction and About Us content.

-Expense Tracker (expense.html)
-A JavaScript-powered tool that allows users to calculate and track expenses.

-Financial Tips (tips.html)
-Provides useful budgeting and money-saving advice.

-Contact Page (contact.html)
-Contains a functional contact form for user inquiries.

-Features:
-- Simple and clean layout
-- JavaScript-based expense tracking
-- Easy navigation
-- Financial advice section
-- Organized folder structure

-Technologies Used:
-- HTML5
-- CSS3
-- JavaScript (ES6)

-Project Structure:
-Project/
+This project is a multi-page business website developed using HTML, CSS, and JavaScript as part of the ICT Project at FAST-NUCES (Faisalabad-Chiniot Campus).
+The website is designed to help users manage their personal finances through expense tracking, budgeting tips, and a simple contact system.

+Group Members

+Muhammad Hamza Nasir — 25F-0702
+Ahmad Waqas — 25F-0765
+Hamza Hassan — 25F-0682

+Project Description

+Budget Manager is a static web-based budgeting tool that allows users to manage their daily and monthly expenses.
+The website provides essential financial tips and includes a contact section where users can reach out for assistance.
+This project fulfills the requirements of the ICT course by demonstrating the use of HTML5, CSS3, and JavaScript to build a functional business website.

+Main Functions

+• Track daily and monthly expenses using a JavaScript-powered Expense Tracker
+• Provide budgeting and saving tips to help improve financial management
+• Offer a Contact Page with a functional form
+• Contain business-style layout and navigation
+• Display a clean and user-friendly interface

+Pages Included

+• Home (index.html) – Contains introduction and business overview
+• Expense Tracker (expense.html) – Allows users to calculate and track expenses
+• Financial Tips (tips.html) – Provides useful budgeting and money-saving advice
+• Contact Page (contact.html) – Includes a simple contact form for user inquiries

+Features

+• Simple and clean UI
+• JavaScript-based expense tracking
+• Organized folder structure
+• Financial advice section
+• Easy navigation across all pages

+Technologies Used

+• HTML5
+• CSS3
+• JavaScript (ES6)

+Project Structure

 index.html
 expense.html
 tips.html